airtonix/vue-localize/README.md

 Ultimately in all these cases translation will be performed by the same internal mechanism of the plugin, which is just a function with following three arguments: ```(path, [vars], [lang])```

-- *path* - (required) - the path to key of a phrase in the json object with translations (explained slightly above).
+- *path* - (required) - the path to the key of a phrase in the JSON object with translations (explained slightly above).
 - *vars* - (optional) - variables to inject into the complete translation (explained slightly below)
 - *lang* - (optional) - exact language for translation